FranBarri/FranBarri/README.md

 # Hi there!
 I'm Francisco Barrientos 👋

-I am a **Backend & Cloud Engineering** student at the **Wrocław University of Science and Technology (Politechnika Wrocławska)**.
+I am a **Applied Computer Science** student at the **Wrocław University of Science and Technology (Politechnika Wrocławska)**.
 I specialize in building serverless infrastructure, data ingestion pipelines, and REST APIs.

 * 🇪🇺 **Fully Subsidized:** Backed by an **EU Erasmus+ Mobility Grant**, covering my relocation and living expenses.
 I can join European teams as a funded engineering intern.
 * 📅 **Timeline:** Available for a 60 to 90-day placement from **mid-July to late September 2026**.